Carol White: Personal life

 White dated Terence Stamp, who also had been involved with Julie Christie, the actress she was most compared to.
 Stamp introduced her to Lionel Bart, who introduced her to her future husband Michael King, of The King Brothers pop group.
 They settled down in Hammersmith, where she had been born, and raised their two children, Sean and Stephen.

 Death

 White died in 1991 in Florida, at the age of 48.
-The cause of her death is disputed, with some sources claiming she took a drug overdose, and others (The Sunday Times in 1991 and Julian Upton, writing in 2004) suggesting she succumbed to liver disease, brought on by chronic alcoholism.
+The cause of her death is disputed, with some sources claiming she had a drug overdose, and others (The Sunday Times in 1991 and Julian Upton, writing in 2004) suggesting she succumbed to liver disease, brought on by chronic alcoholism.

 Legacy

 A television film of her life, The Battersea Bardot, was shown in 1994, with White portrayed by Wendy Morgan.